What to Pack for a Cruise

 If you’re worried about your collar getting crushed while in transit, stick your alligator (cow also works as does a synthetic if preferred) belt in there for support.

-Cruise Packing Tip #11 – Avoid Shampoo Blouses
+What to Pack for a Cruise, Tip #11 – Avoid Shampoo Blouses

 It’s happened to the best of us.
 You show up ready to party and your best silk shirt is covered in mouthwash.
 By placing a piece of saran wrap inside of the cover, you create a tighter seal when closed.